lcristianiim/AngularJS-Ticketer/README.md

 [![AngularJS](http://i.imgur.com/4DTvpLb.png)](http://162.243.86.132:4689)

-This app demonstrates the usage of AngularJS.
+This app demonstrates some of the best practices of tools in AngularJS.
 In this app you can create, update and delete items.

 ###  Elements covers